Borris, County Carlow: Amenities

-The village has one of the oldest golf courses in Ireland as well as a 16-arch limestone viaduct (the 16 Bridges) built in 1860 and designed by William le Fanu.
-It has a hotel, "The Step House", a mixed national school and mixed vocational school (colloquially known as "The Tech" or "BVS"), a Roman Catholic church, three public houses, Bob's Bar, Joyce's and O'Shea's, three take-aways, Teddy's / Bennie's and The Jade Dragon, three convenience stores (Brophy's/Costcutters, O'Sheas/Centra and Borris Service Stn.).
+The village has one of the oldest golf courses in Ireland as well as a 16-arch limestone viaduct (the 16 Bridges) built in 1860 and designed by William Richard Le Fanu.
+It has a hotel, "The Step House", a mixed national school and mixed vocational school (colloquially known as "The Tech" or "BVS"), a Roman Catholic church, three public houses and other shops and stores.

 The old school closed in 1980 and has been used by different community groups including Scouting Ireland, which has a branch of Scouts, Cubs and Beavers there.
 It also houses CRISP (Carlow Rural Information Services Project).
 Recently a branch of Carlow County Library has opened in the old school buildings.
 Between the Library and CRISP, there is a Tourism Information Point.

 Borris House caters for weddings and concerts (Mary Coughlan, Mundy) and a "Christmas at the Castle" event in December 2011.
 It also played host to the National Country Fair in 2012.
 Borris House hosts the internationally acclaimed "Festival of Writing and Ideas" every summer.